The CIT and the General Court of the EU: A Comparison of Powers and Competences

 Date: October 29, 2018, 12:10pm – 1:00pm

 Location: Columbia Law School, Jerome Greene Hall, Room 105

-Join CCSI and the Columbia Society for International Law (CSIL) in welcoming Judge Jennifer Choe-Groves, United States Court of International Trade, and Judge Savvas Papasavvas, Court of Justice of the European Union, to Columbia Law School to compare and contrast their respective courts.
+CCSI and the Columbia Society for International Law (CSIL) co-hosted a discussion with Judge Jennifer Choe-Groves, United States Court of International Trade, and Judge Savvas Papasavvas, Court of Justice of the European Union, to compare and contrast their respective courts.

 About Savvas Papasavvas

 Dr Savvas S. Papasavvas is a Judge at the General Court of the European Union, and served as President of the 5th Chamber between September 2010 – September 2013 and of the 3rd Chamber from September 2013 until September 2016.
 He is also Member of the Administrative Committee of the Court of Justice of the E.U.
 Before his nomination to the General Court, Dr Papasavvas taught Constitutional Law and Human Rights at the University of Cyprus (1997-2002) and was elected Lecturer of Constitutional Law in September 2002 (Department of Social and Political Sciences).
 He is a Founding member of the European Law Institute.
 He holds degrees from the Law School of the University of Athens, the University of Paris II (1992) and the University of Aix-Marseille III (where he received a PhD in Law).
 He was admitted to the Cyprus Bar and is a member of the Nicosia Bar Association since 1993.
 His publications are in the fields of constitutional law, constitutional justice, human rights, EU law and EU competition law.

 About Jennifer Choe-Groves